schlotg/viage/README.md

 - *npm run start* - Builds and launches a Development Webserver
 - *npm run build* - Builds the project in release and outputs it to dist/
 - *npm run build-embedded* - Builds the project in release and outputs it to dist/ and embeds the bundle.js into the HTML
+- *npm run test* - Launches ts-jest and runs all the Jest tests that are in the tests folder
 - *viage app \<project-name\>* - creates a skeleton project
 - *viage component \<component-name\>* - creates a new component and adds it to the project
 - *viage service \<service-name\>* - creates a new service and adds it to the project